Explore Our Garden Wildlife Blog

 Their call is a repeated shrill of ‘kee-kee-kee’.

 Breeding starts from early May.
 They nest in holes in trees, usually soft decayed wood.
 Sometimes they may bore a hole in a side branch.
 Both adults bore the hole, which consists of a tunnel about 3cms in diameter which curves down to an elongated chamber.
+Check out the Ark Wildlife Woodpecker nest box.

 Four to six eggs are laid (sometimes three to eight).
 They are thin shelled, glossy white.
 Both sexes incubate, the male sitting at night, for fourteen days.
 Both tend the young, which hatch naked, feeding them with insects brought in the bill until they leave the nest after about three weeks.